Toronto and Greater Toronto Area

 • Ontario By Bike – Toronto Bike Tour Routes – Suggested self guided touring itineraries and routes around the city to take cyclists to a variety of neighbourhoods, attractions and peaceful parklands.

-• Rouge National Urban Park – Cycling is allowed on the roadways within the park, and there are many natural and historical points of interest.
+• Rouge National Urban Park – Rouge National Urban Park is a real gem, with many natural and historical points of interest to discover on two wheels.
 The park’s farmland and forests provide a lovely rural atmosphere and a sense that you are far away from the city.
-There are also few traffic lights to interrupt your ride, while the gentle rolling hills offer a nice workout.

 • 5 Bike & Brew Rides in Toronto – Discover Toronto neighbourhoods and craft breweries riding these 5 looped routes, developed for an Ontario By Bike blog in 2021.
+Cheers!

 • Toronto Islands – Cycling is a popular way to explore the Toronto Islands, the largest car-free urban community in North America.
 Paths and roads are mostly paved with some gravel sections and a boardwalk along the south side of the island.
 Bikes can be brought on the ferry or rented on the island.